 10. Skipping Real Testing Keeps Problems Hidden

 Many teams design by assumption, not observation.
 Internal testing misses how real users behave.
+A structured UX testing process gives teams the frameworks and session structures to observe real behavior rather than inferring it from analytics alone.
 As a result, features launch with invisible friction.

 Why Groto Is Uniquely Positioned to Fix Your UX Challenges